mispankantal123-maker/TradingSage/replit.md

 # MT5 Advanced Auto Trading Bot

 ### Overview
-This project is a professional-grade algorithmic trading platform for MetaTrader 5, designed for advanced financial strategy development with comprehensive risk management and multi-strategy support.
-It offers a modular, maintainable, and production-ready solution for automated trading, refactored for clean architecture while maintaining full functionality.
-The system supports 24/7 trading operations and integrates real-time performance tracking and notifications.
+This project is a professional-grade algorithmic trading platform for MetaTrader 5, enhanced with advanced profit optimization features requested by a trader with 2 billion monthly turnover.
+The system features dynamic position sizing, multi-timeframe analysis, and comprehensive risk management for maximum profit generation while maintaining controlled risk exposure.
+It offers a modular, maintainable, and production-ready solution for automated trading with professional-grade enhancements.

 ### User Preferences
 **Communication Style**: Simple, everyday language